AutoScout24/s3-website-tasks/README.md

 ## Description

-This module provides tasks for a multilingual static website hosted on S3.
+This module provides tasks for an multi host static website hosted on S3.
 It was developed with the AutoScout24/nginx setup in mind.
 All tasks are implemented in Node.js.

-## TODO
+## TODOs

-Make tasks independent of (AutoScout24) domain.
+- make tasks independent of (AutoScout24) domain
+- add support for belgium urls (in dead link check)

 ## Project requirements